 A quick glance at The New York Times education section shows that adapting to an all-digital education model overnight has been challenging for many — parents and businesses alike.

 But it’s important to remember that quality education matters more than where or when education takes place.
-Now more than ever, the quality of workforce education needs to remain at a high standard in order to ensure learner success and drive sustainable business impact.
+Now more than ever, the quality of workforce education needs to remain at a high standard r to ensure learner success and drive sustainable business impact through a learning culture.

 Why does quality education matter now and in the future?